-The iptrace and ipreport command supports logging and displaying ISAKMP headers and AH and ESP information.
+The $\tt iptrace$ and $\tt ipreport$ commands supports logging and displaying ISAKMP headers and AH and ESP information.

-SYSLOG support
+• SYSLOG support

 There are four levels of logging in the ISAKMP daemon.
 They are None, Events, Error, and Information.
-Out of the four levels of logging the Events level of logging messages are logged to SYSLOG instead of logged to the file specified in /etc/isakmpd.conf.
+Out of the four levels of logging, the Events level of logging messages is logged to SYSLOG instead of to the file specified in /etc/isakmpd.conf.